Roche-Labarbe/Roche-Labarbe.github.io/README.md

 I am a Biologist trained in integrative neuroscience as well as a certified Psychologist specialized in developmental child psychology.
 My work focuses on functional brain development during the perinatal period and its links with neurodevelopmental trajectories.
 My research lies at the intersection of sensory perception, human neurodevelopment, and psychopathology.

-During my thesis and post-doctoral work, I combined non-invasive methods (*functional near-infrared spectroscopy* (fNIRS), *diffuse correlation spectroscopy* (DCS), and *high spatial resolution electroencephalography* (HR-EEG)) to measure brain activity in newborns.
+During [my thesis](https://theses.fr/2007AMIED004) and post-doctoral work, I combined non-invasive methods (*functional near-infrared spectroscopy* (fNIRS), *diffuse correlation spectroscopy* (DCS), and *high spatial resolution electroencephalography* (HR-EEG)) to measure brain activity in newborns.
 I showed that newborns already have a functional neurovascular response that can be exploited to study the emergence of cognitive abilities at the very beginning of life.
 My recruitment as an Assistant Professor at the University of Caen enabled me to capitalize on these results to develop research into neonatal cognition.
-I thus proposed a research program aimed at
+I thus proposed the [DECODE research program](https://decode.unicaen.fr/en/decode-·-developpement-des-comportements-et-depistage-english/) aiming at:
 1) highlighting early cognitive mechanisms by measuring neonatal brain activity,
 2) understanding the links between these mechanisms and later cognitive development,
 3) assessing the potential of these mechanisms as neonatal markers of neurodevelopmental disorder (NDD) risk.